GillYan/Lost-Ark---Brelshaza-Gate-6-Helper/README.md

 time to prepare themselves for the next incoming mechanic.

 ## How to use
-Start the program by navigating to the directory using a terminal and running the program with the command
+Start the program by running the helper.exe executable in the Brelshaza Gate 6 Helper folder or by navigating to the directory using a terminal and running the program with the command:

 > python helper.py

 The user only needs to click on the start button when the boss fight begins and click on the corresponding buttons to tell the program when a yellow meteor drops and when the floor breaks.